modelcontextstandard/.github/profile/README.md

 You get modularity, reuse and zero lock-in.

 ### ✅ Scales from Simple to Complex
-From Web APIs to industrial IoT, MCS abstracts the complexity.
+From Web APIs to industrial IoT, MCS drivers abstract the complexity.
+Optimize prompts per model inside the driver or orchestrators.
+Every LLM app benefits without bothering about model-specific quirks.
-Drivers handle the complexity, your app stays focused.
+Your app stays focused.

 ## Project Structure